agadin/Microtome_rev_counter/README.md

 **LCD Screen:**
 * Connect the LCD screen to the I2C pins on the D1_mini (SDA and SCL).
+* VCC to 5V
+* GND to GND

+**To install the code onto your ESP32, follow these steps:**
+1. Clone the repository
+2. Open the `microtome_counter.ino` file in the Arduino IDE
+3. Install the required libraries (LCD-I2c) using the library tab on the right vertical ribbon
+4. Install the ESP32 board in the Arduino IDE by following the instructions [here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)
+5. Plug in your ESP32 and select the correct port and board from the tools menu (see link above for more details).
+6. Upload the code to the ESP32 by clicking the upload button in the Arduino IDE
+7. Open the serial monitor to view the results and ensure the LCD screen is displaying the results as well.

 # Usage
 To use this project, connect the hardware as shown in the circuit diagram section above.
 Upload the code to the D1_mini by using the Arduino IDE (or another of your choice) and open the serial monitor to view the results.
 The LCD screen will also display the results.